 Carolyn is a freelance mobile art tutor, she can provide art and craft workshops for organisations, public and private sectors, in Hampshire, West Sussex and Wiltshire.
 View her workshop page for information of the types of workshops she can run, this isn't exhaustive and the workshops can be tailored to your location, budget, time frame and learner ability.
 Please contact Carolyn to dicuss your requirements.

-Carolyn is a qualified art teacher, she is able to teach from primary school age to adult.
-Carolyn completed her BA (Hons) in Fine Art in 1997 and her P.G.C.E in 1998, most recently in 2016 she completed The City and Guilds Level 3 Award in Education and Training.
+Carolyn is a qualified art teacher, she completed her P.G.C.E in 1998 and most recently in 2016 she completed The City and Guilds Level 3 Award in Education and Training.
 Prior to this Carolyn completed a BA (Hons) in Fine Art.
-Carolyn has been a self-employed artist for the last 12 years fitting work around raising a family.
+Carolyn has been a self-employed artist for the last 16 years fitting work around raising a family.
 She works in a range of media such as painting with acrylics and watercolour, drawing, printmaking and textiles.

 My painting subjects are either abstract or landscape.
 I love the connection I have between a blank canvas and me, the journey each piece takes is truely unique, the creative process is all consuming and I love it.
 I work on several pieces at one time allowing the work to evolve and direct itself naturally, a sense of searching through the paint to find the painting.